Procedural-Tim/Procedural-Life/README.md

 ## Technical TODO

+- fix case sensative names for those operating systems that are case insensative
 - Typescript
 - React linter, catch things like useEffect dependencies
 - Instance is getting overly complicated and needs a cleanup